-- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium; - Safeguarding information being made available to an unauthorised person; - The theft of a school laptop containing non-encrypted personal data about pupils; - The school's cashless payment provider being hacked and parents' financial details stolen: - Hardcopy reports sent to the wrong pupils or families.
+- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium; - Safeguarding information being made available to an unauthorised person; - The theft of a school laptop containing non-encrypted personal data about pupils; - The school's cashless payment provider being hacked and parents' financial details stolen; - Hardcopy reports sent to the wrong pupils or families.

-18. Training
+19. Training

-All staff are provided with data protection training as part of their induction process.
+All staff, governors and trustees are provided with data protection training through the National Cyber Security Centre (NCSC) as part of their induction process.